jpetazzo/jpetazzo.github.io/_posts/2014-12-27-gravlax-cured-salmon-recipe.markdown

 a day or so, it doesn't taste *that* salty, and can be enjoyed without the sauce.
 I don't know if the taste of salt really goes away, or if me tastebuds get accustomed.

+## Serve!

+I generally split the salmon in multiple bowls, paired with smaller bowls containing the sauce.
+Unless your guests enjoy the smell of fish on their fingers, you probably want to consider providing picks (wooden toothpicks work just fine) :-)